haxpor/lgl/README.md

 # Build

+Some programs have their own separate `Makefile` in its directory, but most can be build using `make.sh` script as follows.

 To build demo programs, `cd` to `src/` directory, then use `make.sh` script to do it as follows.

 `./make.sh build <target .cpp file>`